Cuppa Coffee and More

 It’s signature motto: “FRIENDS FOOD LAUGHTER.”

-Cuppa Coffee & More is a Coffee Shop with a friendly atmosphere, located on the first floor of an older, smallish cement/brick building that shares its walls with other little Mom and Pop businesses along Main Street in Placerville; an old 1849 gold town.
+Cuppa Coffee & More is a Coffee Shop with a friendly atmosphere, located on the first floor of an older, smallish cement/brick building that shares its walls with other little Mom and Pop businesses along Main Street in Placerville, an old 1849 gold rush town.

 While the original structure was built in the Gothic Revival style, the building has changed throughout its 150 year history, perhaps a victim of one of Placerville’s fires.
-Today, the outside of the structure has semi-plain walls of cement, with some light decor, and green shudders around the windows.
-There is a metal fire door on the outside of its back door to the space outside.
+Today, the outside of the structure has semi-plain walls of cement, with some light decor, and green shutters around the windows.
+There is a metal fire door outside the door in the back.

-Inside, the walls are brick, and the floors and tables are wooden; nicely done and kept up.
-The second floor rooms are used for possibly storage, an office or a living space.
+Inside, the walls are brick, and the floors and tables are wooden, nicely done and kept up.
+The second floor rooms are likely used for storage, office, and/or a living space.

-The atmosphere of the inside of Cuppa Coffee and more is airy and welcoming.
-It’s tasty menu and delicious coffee and tea are geared toward the Breakfast, Lunch and Afternoon snack crowd; being open from 7 AM to 4:30 pm during the week days, and from 8:00 to 4:30 pm on Saturday and Sunday.
+The atmosphere inside of Cuppa Coffee and More is airy and welcoming.
+Its tasty menu and delicious coffee and tea are geared toward the Breakfast, Lunch and Afternoon snack crowd, being open from 7 AM to 4:30 PM during the week days, and from 8 AM to 4:30 PM on Saturday and Sunday.

-Twelve months a year the local populous have supported this favorite coffee shop.
+Day in and day out the local populace support this, their favorite coffee shop.
 Tom and I enjoyed a tasty lunch with a cup of delicious coffee, and were impressed with the friendly staff.
 Some of the tables are arranged to encourage conversation among their customers.

 Their food offerings are special, not often offered in coffee shops.
-They also provide selections for vegans and gluten-free patrons.
+They provide selections for vegans and gluten-free patrons.
 All pastries, breads, pot pies among other offerings are fresh; made from scratch.
-Marie Calendars can go pound sand!
+Marie Callenders can go pound sand!

-The once Gothic Revival, two story building that now houses the Cuppa Coffee & More was built during 1855 as the home of Caspar Hart and his family, from South Carolina.
+The once Gothic Revival, two story building that now houses the Cuppa Coffee & More was built in 1855 as the home of Caspar Hart and his family, from South Carolina.

 Not much is known about Caspar but his name.
-Town records were destroyed in one of the fires that roared through Placerville, destroying the former information about the people who lived and worked here.
+Town records were destroyed in one of the fires that roared through Placerville.

-While the name, “Caspar” was the name of one of the three kings, in the Christmas Story, it has long been popular over in Europe and Scandinavian countries; not so much in America.
-American parents sort of used it, but stopped during the 1930s.
+While the name, “Caspar” was the name of one of the three kings, in the Christmas Story, it has long been popular in Europe and the Scandinavian countries, but not so much in America.
+American parents were sort of used to it, but stopped naming their kids Caspar during the 1930s.

 For the next 150 years, many tenants or owners probably lived on the second floor while running some kind of commercial endeavor: store, bar, or eatery, etc. on the first floor.

-The coffee house, “Cuppa Coffee & More”, came into being in March of 2010.
+“Cuppa Coffee & More” came into being in March of 2010.
 When told that there were spirit residents, Owner Jill Barnes and partner chef Melissa Arcona invited a local ghost hunter in to record and check out what sort of spirits stayed there.
-They were told before they moved in about their spectral residents, who have taken a shine to them!
+Apparently their spectral residents have taken a shine to them!

-Satisfied, Jill and Melissa opened for business and won the hearts of local people as well as visitors to Placerville with all their home-made items on the menu and friendly demeanor.
+Satisfied, Jill and Melissa opened for business and won the hearts of local people as well as visitors to Placerville with all their home-made menu items and their friendly demeanor.

 HISTORY OF MANIFESTATIONS

-People who are killed near a structure, often decide to move into a building close by.
+People who are killed near a structure often decide to move into a building close by in the afterlife.

-One male spirit, Tom, was shot dead right outside the Cuppa Cafe building, during the early days, or after 1855, or during the mid to late 19th/early 20th eras.
+One male spirit, Tom, was shot dead right outside the Cuppa Coffee building, during the early days, or after 1855, or during the mid to late 19th/early 20th eras.
+He likes to tease the staff, chef and owner.
+He focuses on those who are the most easily startled.
 Young men who are killed in war or violent action, sometimes get their chuckles by teasing the living.
-The male spirit, Tom, that stays at Cuppa Coffee & More, like to tease the staff, chef and owner.
-He focuses on those who are the most startled.

-People who unexpectedly die in a structure, sometimes stick around and try to live their lives here in spirit form; do things they did during their lives.
-Personalities remain the same in spirit people; as when they were alive.
+People who unexpectedly die in a structure, sometimes stick around and try to live their lives here in spirit form, doing things they did during their lives.
+Personalities remain the same in spirit people, as when they were alive.

-A ten year old girl entity, Amy who probably died from disease, loves to be on the first floor, especially the bathroom and kitchen; when the store is open.
-She must of been a handful; mischief-prone and outgoing.
+A ten year old girl entity, Amy, who probably died from disease, loves to be on the first floor, especially the bathroom and kitchen, when the store is open.
+She must have been a handful, mischief-prone and outgoing.

 The entity of Tom, who was shot, was probably a jokester when alive.

-The author of GOLD RUSH GHOSTS of Placerville, Colona, and Georgetown, Linda Bottjer, theorizes that perhaps jokester Tom out-did himself in doing a prank, but picked the wrong person with no sense of humor who wound up shooting Tom.
+The author of GOLD RUSH GHOSTS of Placerville, Colona, and Georgetown, Linda Bottjer, theorizes that perhaps jokester Tom out-did himself in doing a prank, but picked the wrong person, someone with no sense of humor, who wound up shooting him.